Giave Gialux UV/LED/EB Flexo. Bridge the Gap between Digital Print and Flexo Printing.

 A BETTER WAY TO FLEXO PRINT for ORDER ON DEMAND with GRAVURE QUALITY

-• All-servo drive system matches CI register accuracy
+Lower profile: operator-friendly with all-servo drive system that matches CI register accuracy

 UV/LED/EB FLEXO-THE NEXT DISRUPTIVE TECHNOLOGY